The next day, I'm in the training room before it starts. My plan is to follow Brev discreetly after class until he gets

 "I do care about morality," I say.
 "I just have my own ideas of what's moral and immoral.
 You wronged me, so I had the right to wrong you back.
 And fuck the police, they have no right to take that from me."

 "You say you care about morality, but when was the last time you did something altruistic?"

 I think back.
 "Well... now that you mention it...
 I... hm."
 I think of what I did to the clerk.
 That woman wasn't part of Brev's gang.
-She had done nothing.
+She hadn't done anything.
 It seems hard to argue that that was a moral thing to do.
 Not that I regret it or anything, of course.

 Brev looks back at his fallen wingmates.
 "We should help them get to the medical wing.
 It's not altruism, really, I just... still like them, even if I had to help you beat them to a pulp."